-Residents must be able to provide patient care that is compassionate, appropriate and effective for the treatment of health problems and the promotion of health.
+Residents must be able to provide patient care that is compassionate, appropriate and effective for the treatment of health problems and the promotion of health in progressively more complex patients.
 Residents are expected to:

-- Be able to perform an appropriate history, physical and consultative workup and prepare a primary and secondary anesthetic plan. - Be able to appropriately prepare an anesthetizing location for an appropriate anesthetic for the patient. - Be able to perform intubations on all types of patients, including those with difficult airways. - Be able to successfully and safely anesthetize patients with minimal compromise to the patient's homeostasis - Be able to provide for a safe emergence from anesthesia for the patient - Be able to provide appropriate postoperative care and transfer of the patient to other healthcare providers.
+- Be able to perform an appropriate history, physical and consultative workup and prepare a primary anesthetic plan. - Be able to appropriately prepare an anesthetizing location for an anesthetic for the patient. - Be able to perform basic intubations on patients. - Be able to successfully and safely anesthetize uncomplicated patients with minimal compromise to the patient's homeostasis - Be able to provide for a safe emergence from anesthesia for the uncomplicated patient - Be able to provide basic postoperative care and transfer of the patient to other healthcare providers.

-- Focused history - Focused physical examination
+- Focused history

+- Focused physical examination

-- Appropriate consultations, laboratory, radiology and other tests - Appropriate primary and secondary anesthetic plans - Anesthesia machine checkout and maintenance - Intubation equipment preparation for difficult airways - Airway mangement with successful intubations of difficult airways - Pharmacologic management of anesthetic for complex patients - Respiratory management for patients with pulmonary pathology - Temperature management - Patient safety including positioning and electrical safety - Postoperative care of complex patients - Patient monitoring and proper documentation
+- Appropriate consultations, laboratory, radiology and ancillary tests

+- Appropriate primary and secondary anesthetic plans

+- Anesthesia machine checkout and maintenance

+- Intubation equipment preparation

+- Airway mangement with successful intubations

+- Pharmacologic management of anesthetic

+- Fluid Management

+- Respiratory management

+- Temperature management

+- Patient safety including positioning and electrical safety

+- PONV prophylaxis

+- Postoperative care and Pain Management

+- Patient monitoring and proper documentation